Interaction between mood and learning

 Depression and decision making

 This project studies the effects of symptoms of depression on decision making.
 Participants with or without depression complete a behavioral task that measures individual preferences for engaging in cognitive and physical tasks to obtain reward.
 This study is supported by ‘The New Jersey Alliance for Clinical Translational Science Pilot Project Grant Program, Translational and Clinical Sciences Award’.
+This project has also added an imaging component involving neuromelanin in patients with major depressive disorder.
+This component of the study is funded by the New Jersey Health Foundation.

 Working memory dynamics in schizophrenia